adakeefer/crawler/.notes/task_list.md

 ### High Priority

-1. Create skeleton worker and URL frontier processes
-    * The components can just start up in docker containers or cloud compute instances and print a hello message, no need to perform any deeper functionality yet.
-    * Components should be able to connect to the appropriate external resources we just created, like content storage or queues.
-Print a success message when all connections have been made.
 2. Create controller to connect to and manage external resources and components
     * Add python script
     * Handle command line arguments.